 You can toggle between different views to make sure your site looks great on any screen size

 When you are ready to publish your website, Nicepage gets more complicated.
-You need some level of technical know-how in order to export the HTML, WordPress, or Joomla file and then install it on the platform of your choice.
-It’s definitely not as simple as website builders like Wix or Squarespace, where you click publish, and you’re done.
+As previously mentioned, you need some level of technical know-how in order to export the HTML, WordPress, or Joomla file and then install it on the platform of your choice.

 Nicepage’s editor gives web designers the advantage of greater artistic freedom, but the average user might not want to deal with the extra work involved in purchasing a hosting plan and installing an additional platform.